spMohanty/madAndroid/README.md

+Link to a screen capture of this game : http://www.youtube.com/watch?feature=player_embedded&v=vsg4FfXvIjs

 In this Game, we are supposed to shoot the Mad Android using the mouse controls to fire the projectile, and W : Forward
 A : Strafe Left